• Skip to main content

 There can be several reasons.
 The most frequent are:

-Not properly beating the butter, at room temperature, with the sugar until creamy and pale in color (minimum 4 minutes at medium-high speed with a mixer).
+Not properly beat the butter, at room temperature, with the sugar until creamy and pale in color (minimum 4 minutes at medium-high speed with a mixer).

 After you incorporate the flour, use enveloping movements.
 Never mixing develops the gluten, and the cakes get hard.